On the use of SDS-PAGE gels

 Cutting of gel bands

 We prefer to receive intact gels and do the cutting ourselves (if possible, include a scan appropriately indicating your bands of interest).
 If you are based in Heidelberg, you can watch over our shoulder and make sure we pick the right thing.
 Alternatively, you can cut bands yourself, but please observe these guidelines (also read the section below on ‘contamination’).
-After cutting, gel bands can be kept for months at -20 before MS analysis without adverse effect (except for silver-stained bands, see above).
+After cutting, gel bands can be kept for months at -20 before MS analysis without adverse effect.
 For uniformity in sample preparation, it may be a good idea to prepare other bands from the same gel at the same time, even if you are not planning to send them now.

 Contaminants may be introduced at several steps during sample preparation.
 Some will go unnoticed, others will totally obscure all proteins.
-Therefore, minimizing contamination is essential.
+Therefore, minimising contamination is essential.

 Keratins are omni-present and notorious contaminating proteins originating from skin, hair, dust, clothes, chemicals, etc. Total elimination is virtually impossible (and not necessary), but over-abundance will result in the repeated identification of keratins, and not your protein of interest.
 Most contaminating keratins are believed to originate from dust collected on the gel after running it.
 Therefore, a clean lab environment will certainly benefit the outcome of the MS experiment.
 If you don’t trust your lab is sufficiently dust-free, you are most welcome to run/cut your gel in our Facility.
 Alternatively, there are a couple of measures you can take.
 For starters, wear powder-free nitrile gloves at all times.
 Latex gloves often contain starch, and thus a lot of protein, so do not use these.
 Never touch the gel (or the liquid it is floating in) with bare hands.
 Use clean trays/containers that are only used for the purpose of gel staining (and not for e.g. blocking solutions for Western blots), and leave them closed with a lid during staining/storage.
 Don’t lean over gels, scratching your head how to interpret the band pattern.
 If you take the gel out of the container (e.g. for scanning, cutting), thoroughly clean the area with water (no soap!).
 Always use fresh solutions to prepare and run gels, including sample loading buffer.
 Old solvents tend to collect dust — literally.